Aortic valve replacement

-A competent practising cardiologist can evaluate whether a patient could benefit from heart valve repair.
+A cardiologist can evaluate whether a heart valve repair or valve replacement would be of benefit.

 History

 During the late 1940s and early 1950s, the first surgical approaches towards treating aortic valve stenosis had limited success.
 The first attempts were valvotomies, (i.e. cutting the valve while the heart is pumping).
 A ball valve prosthesis placed on the descending thoracic aorta (heterotopically) was developed by Hufnagel, Harvey and others to address aortic stenosis, but had disastrous complications.
 Later, with the innovation of cardiopulmonary bypass, the ball valve prosthesis was placed orthotopically (i.e. in same place as the original aortic valve).
 This first generation of prosthetic valves was durable, but needed intense anti-coagulation, and cardiac hemodynamics were compromised.
-During the mid-1950s, a single-leaflet prosthesis was developed by Bahnson et al. In early 1960, Ross and Barratt-Boyes used allografts.
+During the mid-1950s, a single-leaflet prosthesis was developed by Bahnson, et al. In early 1960, Ross and Barratt-Boyes used allografts.
 Tissue prosthetic valves were introduced in 1965 by Binet in Paris, but they degenerated quickly because the tissue was insufficiently preserved.
 Carpentier solved this problem by introducing glutaraldehyde-preserved stent-mounted porcine valves.
+The first combined robotic aortic valve replacement (RAVR) and coronary artery bypass grafting (CABG) was performed on October 31, 2024.
+Cardiothoracic surgeon Vinay Badhwar of West Virginia University Heart and Vascular Institute succeeded through a single small incision, using a da Vinci Xi robot.